swat-ds/liblab/index.md

 - [Winner, Langdon.
 "Do Artifacts Have Politics?" from *The Whale and the Reactor* (1986).](https://www.cc.gatech.edu/~beki/cs4001/Winner.pdf)
 - [Biss, Eula.
 "Time and Distance Overcome" from *Notes from No Man's Land* (2009).](https://pubs.lib.uiowa.edu/iowareview/article/16487/galley/124886/view/)

+- Bring a meaninful artifact for this week

-- Introduction to Github + its history
+## Week 3 - September 23th: Github + History

+What is github and what is its history?
+What can you do with it?

-## Week 4 - October 1: Metadata / Data + Collection Builder
+## Week 4 - September 30th: Metadata / Data

 Can data be neutral?
 What are the ethical considerations of collecting and analyzing data?
-We will also learn [Collection Builder](https://collectionbuilder.github.io/)

 [Why don’t archivists digitize everything?](https://peelarchivesblog.com/2017/05/31/why-dont-archivists-digitize-everything/)

- - Guest speaker: Emily Higgs Kopin, Head of Digital Collections Strategy
+ <--- Guest speaker: Emily Higgs Kopin, Head of Digital Collections Strategy -->

-## Week 5 - October 8: Maps
+## Week 5 - October 7th: Maps
 What are the politics of maps?
 How does the platform used to create and provide access to geographic information shape our understanding of space?
 Can you map *nothing*?

 - [How to Lie with Maps](https://tripod.swarthmore.edu/permalink/01TRI_INST/1e1odpu/alma991013533059704921)